shivakumarsrit/EasyView1/README.md

 The entire Evercam codebase is open source, see details: http://www.evercam.io/open-source

 If you have experience with Android SDK and IP cameras, we look forward to your pull requests!

+The code style should follow [the file naming convention](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md) and should be formatted using the default code style template in Android Studio.

+## Contact

 For any bugs and discussions, please use [Github Issues](https://github.com/evercam/evercam-play-android/issues).